McCreaP/lss/development_env/README.md

 ## Vagrant

-First, you need to install the latest version of Vagrant.
+First, you need to install the **latest version** of Vagrant.
 Deb and rpm packages are available [here](https://www.vagrantup.com/downloads.html).
 More information about Vagrant can be found at https://www.vagrantup.com/

+**Warning:** Ubuntu repository contains older version of Vagrant which doesn't support Docker!

 ## Docker